► Based on a new GLE

 Meet the Mercedes-Benz ESF, a GLE stuffed with technology Mercedes says is the future of safety.
-Due to be shown at the ESV convention in Eindhoven and then at the Frankfurt motor show, the new concept maps out the future of life-saving tech – and aims to face new challenges caused by driverless systems.
+First shown at the ESV convention in Eindhoven and now on display at the 2019 Frankfurt motor show, the new concept maps out the future of life-saving tech – and aims to face new challenges caused by driverless systems.
 ESF stands for Experimental Safety Vehicle, we think.

 Tell me about the tech, then?